dkrishnakumar987/StegaPass/README.md

    The GUI provides an intuitive way to add, retrieve, and manage your passwords.
 Follow the on-screen instructions to navigate through the application.

+4. **Important**
+    Use only PNG files.
+This project does not support other lossy filetypes like JPEG, JPG, WEBP.

 ## Project Structure

 - `gui.py`: The graphical user interface for StegaPass, serving as the main entry point for users.